 How is the threshold seal fitted?

-The thresholds are designed to fit behind the garage door to ensure that a tight seal is formed when the garage door is in the closed position, with the edges notched around the frame of the door to prevent water ingress.
+The garage door thresholds are designed to fit behind the garage door to ensure that a tight seal is formed when the garage door is in the closed position, with the edges notched around the frame of the door to prevent water ingress.

 Our garage door thresholds were designed with you in mind.
 Anyone with basic DIY skills will be able to fit our range of seals.
 The seals come in a variety of lengths and heights and are made with either aluminium or flexible thermoplastic material.